nerdschoolbergen/modern-javascript-and-web-apis/exercise-4/README.md

 :pencil2: In the `routes.js` file, create a new POST route under `/movie`.

 Here is a simple example of how to create a POST route to get your started.
-The request body can be accessed using the `body` parameter on the `req` (Request) object.
+The request body can be accessed using the `body` property on the `req` (Request) object.
 For now, it is enough to simply print out the request body to display its content as a new request is routed to this endpoint.

 ```javascript
 router.post('/movie', async (req, res) => {